karansd94/simpsons-test/README.md

 ### 💻 To get started

 1. ['Remix' this application](https://glitch.com/edit/#!/remix/farewill-react-task).
 This will create a copy of all this code for yourself with a unique URL.
+If possible please do this with an account, as Glitch deletes anonymous applications after a while and we'd hate for your work to get lost!
 1. Work on your code until you're happy
    - The relevant code is in the `src` folder.
    - `src/constants.js` contains constants related to styles.